 History of Raja Ampat

-History Raja Ampat – The name of Raja Ampat comes from local mythology.
-That tells about a woman who finds 7 eggs.
-4 of the 7 eggs hatch and become kings that occupy four of Raja Ampat biggest islands.
-Whilst the other 3 become a ghost, a woman & a stone.
+It is said that the name of Raja Ampat comes from local mythology and legend.
+Story tells about a woman who finds seven eggs.
+Four of the seven eggs hatch and become kings of four main Islands, Waigeo, Batanta, Salawati and Misool.
+Other 3 eggs become a ghost, a woman & a stone.

-History shows that Raja Ampat was once a part of Tidore Kingdom.
-An influential kingdom from Maluku.
+History shows that Raja Ampat was once a part of Tidore Kingdom, an influential kingdom from Maluku.
 The main occupation for people around the area of Raja Ampat is fishing.
-Since the area is dominated by the sea.
+People of Raja Ampat lives in a small colonys of tribes that are spreaded around the area.

 SPECIAL OFFERSCLICK HERE